 The Fire Research Building simulates a three-story residential structure with an attic, and a commercial structure with a basement.
 The building contains over 4,000 square feet of training space and is equipped with five computer controlled fire/smoke rooms with propane gas fueled fire simulators and a Class A burn room.
 A four (4) story drill tower is attached to the burn area.
 The project was completed in November 2006 with authorization by the State Legislature during the 2003 Regular Session of the Mississippi Legislature.
-During fiscal year 2012, installation of a new fire prop in the Fire Research Building was completed.
+During fiscal year 2012.

+installation of a new fire prop in the Fire Research Building was completed.
 The prop simulates a couch fire with flashover capabilities, and is computer controlled along with the other four props in the building.

 The original Burn Building was constructed in 1974.
-It has four levels and simulates residential and commercial buildings.
-Since the completion of the new Fire Research Building in 2006, this building has been converted into a self contained breathing apparatus (SCBA) training area and collapse rescue training building.
-The SCBA training area utilizes mazes and artificial smoke for training.
-The collapse rescue area of the building simulates collapsed ceilings, walls, and floors.
+Since the completion of the new Fire Research Building in 2006, this building was converted into a self contained breathing apparatus (SCBA) training area and collapse rescue training building.
+However, thanks to a grant from FEMA's Assistance to Firefighters Grant, the Agency was able to have this building converted by into a working heat/burn building.
+Completion of this project took place in 2021 calendar year

-State Fire Academy Division of MS Insurance Department Strategic Plan 2023-202 Page 9
+State Fire Academy Division of MS Insurance Department Strategic Plan 2024-2028 Page 9